drwaterx/til/content/posts/practical_primer_ts.md

 ---
-title: "Linear regression of time series"
+title: "Explainable insights from linear regression of time series"
 date: 2023-01-08T15:18:18-05:00
 draft: false
 author: "Aaron Slowey"
+math: true
 tags: ["modeling", "statsmodels"]
 categories: ["technical"]
 ---

 This post is under construction, with missing graphs and unbaked LaTax math.

-# Time series regression
+It's a cliche that linear models are "explainable."
+And yet, when we attempt to produce insights that are salient to business, and produce them from the kind of data representing, let's say, tens of thousands of cases, you will quickly find characteristics of the data that appreciably erode the veracity and salience of supposed insights.

+This is especially the case when applying canned routines in general, and I've found, time series 'forecasting' packages in particular.
+At no fault of their developers, such packages are riddled with potential user missteps, since they abstract away a lot of the details of how data are prepared for modeling.
+The fidelity between the temporal structure of the time series and the parameters of the model are one of the more reliable missteps one can take.

+Packages like `statsmodels.
+tsa` are workhorses, but do not check, for instance, whether a daily time series contains only business days, while the user has specified a 'seasonality' period of 7.
+But when I started using it, I was not sure if it did or not, and so I created artificial data with known structural infidelities and effects and observed how `statsmodels` responded, and what distortions ensued.
+This post is a recounting of some of those experiments.

-The following text covers mostly _in-sample_ deconstruction of temporally sensitive effects that can be applied to other problems, including forecasting.
+The following covers mostly _in-sample_ deconstruction of temporally sensitive effects that can be applied to a variety of problems, including forecasting.
+I mention this because in my work at least, the goal is not just to predict the future but understand temporal patterns and relationships, since capacity is inextricably linked to maintenance costs, failure risk, and other things that _really_ matter in business.

 We denote a time series context with some additional subscripts:
 $$y_t = \alpha + \sum_{i=1}^m \beta_i x_{i,t} + \epsilon_t$$